static08/static08/README.md

 - 👋 Hi, I’m @static08
 - 👀 I’m interested in making projects that are innovative.
-- 🌱 I’m currently learning web development with PHP and MySQL.
+- 🌱 I’m currently learning android development with Kotlin and have experince in web development with PHP and MySQL.
 - 💞️ I’m looking to collaborate on the same ..
 - 📫 Reach me through my email : priyankatudu83@gmail.com .